-“Consistent positive self-talk is unquestionably one of the greatest gifts to one’s subconscious mind.”
+“Consistent positive self-talk is unquestionably one of the greatest gifts to one’s subconscious mind.”- Edmond Mbiaka

-The human brain is working with incredible speed.
-The speed of neurotransmission is several hundred times more than the supercomputers.
-The capacity of our brain is unbelievable.
+Human brain is working with incredible speed.
+The speed of neuro transmission is several hundred times more than the super computers.
+The capacity of brain is unbelievable.
 A person’s brain determines how they experience the world around them.
 The brain weighs about 3 pounds and contains around 100 billion neurons — cells that carry information.

 According to a survey from 2013, around 65 percent of Americans believe that we only use 10 percent of our brain.
 But this is just a myth, according to an interview with neurologist Barry Gordon in Scientific American.
 He explained that the majority of the brain is almost always active.
 The 10 percent myth was also debunked in a study published in Frontiers in Human Neuroscience.
 One common brain imaging technique, called functional magnetic resonance imaging (fMRI), can measure activity in the brain while a person is performing different tasks.
 Using this and similar methods, researchers show that most of our brain is in use most of the time, even when a person is performing a very simple action.
 A lot of the brain is even active when a person is resting or sleeping.
 The percentage of the brain in use at any given time varies from person to person.
 It also depends on what a person is doing or thinking about.
 Where does the 10 percent myth come from?
 It’s not clear how this myth began, but there are several possible sources.
 In an article published in a 1907 edition of the journal Science, psychologist and author William James argued that humans only use part of their mental resources.
 However, he did not specify a percentage.